vincetse/gcp-dataproc-presto-vs-hive/README.md

 ## Non-scientific Single-run Measurements

 This set of tests was created to get a ballpark performance comparison between Apache Hive and Presto on Google Dataproc using publicly-available data sets on Google BigQuery.
-The time measures are what's returned by Hive and Presto using 3 `e2-standard-2` worker nodes and a single `e2-standard-2` master node, each with only 500GB of `pd-standard` storage.
+The time measures are what's returned by Hive and Presto using 3 `e2-standard-2` worker nodes and a single `e2-standard-2` master node, each with only 500GB of `pd-standard` storage (cos I was working within the limits of the [free trial](https://cloud.google.com/docs/quota)).
 The numbers are collected with a single run each, and validated that they are in the right ballpark with additional runs.
 However, single-run numbers are being reported here cos it serves my purpose of getting relative performance numbers.

 ### Shakespeare Word Count Sample